-Metals are the beating heart of our industry.
-The skilled team at Anderson Shumaker knows their metals inside and out.
-But, not everyone is familiar with the many metals we forge.
-Each metal has its own unique properties and attributes, and not all metals are appropriate for all products.
+Forging alloy steel is an important part of Anderson Shumaker’s production.
+Our skilled team knows their metals inside and out.
+But, not everyone is familiar with the many materials we forge.
+Each metal has its own unique properties and attributes.
+Therefore, not all metals are appropriate for all products.
 Last week we discussed tool steel.
-Today we’ll take a look at alloy steel, a fantastic material that is the most common forging metal used.
+Today we’ll take a look at alloy steel, one of our most commonly forged materials.

 What’s in an Alloy?